zonca/italianschoolsd-website/site/content/enroll-adults.md

 ## Adult beginner, in-person, Thursdays 6:15pm-7:45pm, starting December 1st

-Italian class in person taught by Teacher Ilana and is targeted at beginners, no previous experience with Italian is required.
+Italian class in person taught by our mother-tongue Teacher Ilana and is targeted at beginners, no previous experience with Italian is required.

 The class is in-person at [Language Door, 7380 Clairemont Mesa Blvd, San Diego](https://goo.gl/maps/vCotwAoBbYNpx8vV9) on Thursdays from 6:15pm to 7:45pm.